One thing can be revealed in advance: None of the technologies is the best.

 What differences are there with regard to the required infrastructure?

 LTE Cat M1 and NB-IoT are an extension of the LTE network and are already anchored in the 5G standard.
 The technologies operate on a carrier frequency of 800 MHz in the licensed range and are subject to the 3GPP mobile communications standard.
 One of the advantages of NB-IoT and LTE Cat M1 is that the technologies are available through an update of the existing mobile networks.
 This means that you do not need your own infrastructure.

 LoRa is operated on the 868 MHz frequency in the licence-free band and is therefore very cost-effective.
 The necessary infrastructure, including the base stations of the LoRa application servers etc., can even be installed privately as a stand-alone solution.
 This guarantees long-term availability.
 However, as in many countries, there are also public LoRa networks that can be used.
 In Austria, for example, the company SENS operates a LoRa network;

 LoRa is subject to the standard of the LoRa Alliance.
 Thanks to standardisation, any LoRa sensors/products already available on the market are compatible with the network infrastructure.

 Which technology is the best technology?

 As already revealed at the beginning, none of the three technologies can be rated as better or worse.
-Rather, the question must be “With which technology can I best realise my IoT product or use case?”
-Because only if the technology meets the requirements of the application it will result in a product that provides added value for the market or the customer.
-The path to success for the product is thus already laid in the conceptual design phase.
-The Microtronics Digi Team asks the right questions in order to select the appropriate technology together with the customer.
+Rather, the question must be “Which technology can I use to best realise my IoT product or use case?”.
+Because only if the technology fulfils the requirements of the product will the end result be a product that delivers added value for the market or the customer.
+The foundations for the success of the product are therefore laid at the conceptualisation stage.
+The Microtronics DigiTeam asks the right questions in order to select the right technology together with the customer.